fractaldotbox/ddevkit/apps/docs/src/content/docs/design/build-your-own-library.md

 https://microsoft.github.io/autogen/0.2/docs/Use-Cases/agent_chat/#diverse-applications-implemented-with-autogen
 ).

-This imply each agent are on different versions of sdk to interact with protocols.
+This implies each agent are on different versions of sdk to interact with protocols.
 The fragmentation is reinforced by increasing number of agentic frameworks, each maintaining its own version of standalone boilerplate "adapter", such as framework-plugin-aave for yield farming on Aave.

 Common issues find by Developers
 - module loading (commonjs/esm)
 - dependencies version conflicts
 - lack of long-term maintence commitment.